• Skip to main content

 • 1 ½ cup heavy cream

-• 2 tsp Cajun seasoning (or to taste) OR 2 tsp (or to taste) red pepper flakes + 1 tbsp grated Parmesan cheese (optional)
+• 2 teaspoon Cajun seasoning or to taste OR 2 teaspoon (or to taste) red pepper flakes + 1 tablespoon grated Parmesan cheese (optional)

 Simple Cheese Cream Sauce